Magnum Mania!

 Notes

-6 The "KTDE" radio station scenes were filmed at a location just east of Waimanalo Beach, on Kamehame Ridge [map].
+12 The "KTDE" radio station scenes were filmed at a location just west of Waimanalo Beach, on Kamehame Ridge.
 The site was a Nike missile "administrative" installation up to the mid 1960s, and later a Witness Protection System safe house.
 Today it is a Winners' Camp for teens.
 Kamehame Ridge will later be used to film many of the "trapped under a plane" scenes in Season Seven's "Solo Flight" (7.16).
 (Noted by rubber chicken)

-7 The climactic scene at the scenic overlook was filmed at a spot not too far from the "KTDE" radio station location [map].
+13 The climactic scene at the scenic overlook was filmed at a spot not too far from the "KTDE" radio station location.
 This location is used by hang gliders and was used for the final scene of Season Two's "Mad Buck Gibson" (2.9).
 (Noted by rubber chicken)

-8 During WWII, Higgins was in Burma and participated in "Operation Neville", an assault on a bridge over the Irrawaddy river*.
-The operation failed, due in part to the fact that Higgins' men spent most of the night before drinking a potent concoction called "Bullfight Brandy".
+14 During WWII, Higgins was in Burma and participated in "Operation Neville", an assault on a bridge over the Irrawaddy river*.
+The operation failed, due in part to the fact that Higgins' men spent most of the night before drinking a concoction called "Bullfight Brandy", a potent substance that rendered anyone who drank it virtually uncontrollable for 48 hours.
 (Noted by Stephen Huntley)

 * Probably as part of the Irrawaddy River operations in early 1945.